yOoMarvin/100-days-of-code/log.md

 **Thoughts**: Needed some time today to get in the new topic.
 Thought things were easier, but now I'm into it!
 Tomorrow I will update the functionality and weekend will be needed to update the UI, so things are a bit more beautiful

 **Link to work**: [hexhex github repo](https://github.com/yOoMarvin/hexhex)

+###Day 28: February 03, 2017

+**Today's Progress**: When you lay down in bed with nearly 40° C feever, you are not in the mood to code :(